HorusSoftwareUY/Maui.MaterialDesignControls/docs/Controls/horusstudio.maui.materialdesigncontrols.materialprogressindicator.md

 ### <a id="properties-widthrequest"/>**WidthRequest**

 Gets or sets width of the progress indicator.
  This is a bindable property.

 Property type: [Double](https://learn.microsoft.com/en-us/dotnet/api/system.double)<br>

 <br>

-## Events